 Common pitfalls

-- Submitting a URL-prefix property only — you miss the
+- Using a URL-prefix property only.
+You miss the

-/sitemap.xmlinrobots.txtby accident with a too-broadDisallow:rule. - Expecting same-day indexing.
-New domains routinely wait 5-21 days for the first round of indexing — that is not a bug.
+Disallow:inrobots.txtthat accidentally blocks/sitemap.xmlor whole sections.
+Test yourrobots.txtin Search Console before assuming the sitemap is the problem. - Expecting same-day indexing.
+New domains routinely wait 5–21 days for the first round.
+That is the system working, not a bug.

 FAQ